 Future TRF and PERF retirees may be impacted by two changes that will influence the amount of retirement benefits.
 Effective Oct.
-1, 2014, INPRS will begin providing annuities at a market rate, through an outside provider.
+1, 2014, INPRS will begin providing annuities at a lower rate.
 In addition, retirement benefits will be calculated using updated actuarial factors.

-If you would like us to email you information as soon as it becomes available, please click here to provide your information.
+If you would like us to email you annuitization updates as soon as they become available, please click here to provide your information.

 Beginning Oct.
-1, 2014, INPRS will begin using a market rate to provide annuities.
+1, 2014, INPRS will begin using a lower rate to provide annuities.
 This affects only those members who choose to annuitize their Annuity Savings Account (ASA) funds with INPRS.

 Previously, INPRS used a rate that was greater than the system expected to earn with its investments.
 The board’s decision to end this practice was based solely on the need to protect the financial health of the plan for current and future retirees.
 INPRS’ actuaries estimate the system has taken on a potential $181 million loss for annuities already converted.
 They forecast an additional $343 million loss if there were no change.